 With the Panasonic Lumix S1H, you can capture various frame rates.
 High Frame Rate (HFR) shooting is possible up to 180 fps (only in HD Resolution) and in 4K up to 60 fps, even in 10 bit with audio and autofocus still available!

-The Panasonic Lumix S1H a filmmaker’s dream on many fronts.
+The Panasonic Lumix S1H is a filmmaker’s dream on many fronts.
 Of course, I have to name some disadvantages, which are the price, dimensions, weight, and autofocus.
 On the other hand, you get value for your money.
-Namely a camera that is fully optimized for filmmaking, impressive video capabilities, high-end specs and performance with an impressive range of recording formats.
+Namely a camera that is fully optimized for filmmaking, impressive video capabilities, high-end specs, and performance with an impressive range of recording formats.
 This camera has been a proven tool in producing high-end professional films and because of that, it’s the #2 in my list of the best cameras for filmmaking!

 I bought the Panasonic GH5 in 2017 shortly after its release date and I’m still using it in 2020 to produce my travel films.
 I still love this camera, you get so much for such a great price!
-After using it now for 3 years the strength and weaknesses are very clear for me.
+After using it now for 3 years the strength and weaknesses are very clear to me.